 Last Tuesday we mentioned the zk-SNARK only blockchain - PIRATE which enforces only private transactions on the network.
 The hashrate for this blockchain has steadily increased as solo miners jumped on following the bitcoin talk thread announcement and general community involvement.

-CPU/GPU miners are outclassed by the ASICs that provide efficient mining that are now joining the network.
+CPU/GPU miners are outclassed by the ASICs that provide efficient cryptocurrency mining that are now joining the network.
 The Komodo Notary Network operator webworker has spent the good part of two weeks testing, with the Komodo community in discord #pirate channel, various methods for mining to a pool and published a getting started guide for mining on the first PIRATE mining pool.

 The community is also in early testing for dPoW notarizations of PIRATE to again recycle bitcoin’s hash rate for securing blockchain innovations against 51% attacks.
 The impressive part is that these blockchain rules are new this week - thus, Komodo’s innovative marketmaker software from BarterDEX (the pioneering atomic swap powered DEX), will be put to work by the notary network to split funds for notarizations in the near future for the first time on a private transactions only blockchain.